jeromeabel/medito-fundraising/README.md

 ## ⏳ Future Improvements

-- Rewards animations (confetti)
+- [ ] Rewards animations (confetti)
-- Improve responsive layout for the campaign page
+- [ ] Responsive menu
-- Responsive menu
+- [ ] Add rewards
-- Add rewards
+- [ ] Add some Toast feedbacks
-- Add some Toast feedbacks
+- [ ] Update donors data with the transaction
-- Update donors data with the transaction
+- [ ] Update blog content with a headless CMS
-- Update blog content with a headless CMS
+- [ ] Handle progress bar when the goal is reached : 100%
-- Handle progress bar when the goal is reached : 100%
+- [ ] Clean code: error boundaries, refactoring API calls
-- Clean code: error boundaries, refactoring API calls
+- [ ] Optimization: loading states, suspense

-- Optimization: loading states, suspense
+## Credits & Thanks

-## Credits
+- Thanks to [Florian Lefebvre](https://github.com/florian-lefebvre) for this help with the responsive layout of the campaign page: [tailwindplay](https://play.tailwindcss.com/sDaxr4kLbE?size=572x)
 - The Hero image from [unplash/Ashley Batz](https://unsplash.com/fr/photos/personne-marchant-sur-la-plage-pendant-la-journee-betmVWGYcLY)
 - The 404 image from [unplash/Tim Goedhart](https://unsplash.com/fr/photos/enseignes-au-neon-breathe-vnpTRdmtQ30)
 - All images from unsplash.com